Biopharmaceutical Cleaning Validation: Experimental Evaluation of the Acceptable Exposure Limit for Inactive Therapeutic-Protein Fragments

 The higher AL for IPFs can be leveraged to simplify and streamline other aspects of cleaning validation.
 A higher AL generally results in higher surface and rinse recoveries and fewer cleaning validation failures, which in turn reduces the time and resources required to develop cleaning processes and introduce new products.

-The AEL of IPFs was determined by exposing them in vitro to human PBMCs and subsequently measuring the immune-activation response with human-immune-cell–based assays for cytokines.
+The AEL of IPFs was assessed by exposing them in vitro to human PBMCs and subsequently measuring the immune-activation response with human-immune-cell–based assays for cytokines.
 Immune-cell activation by the IPFs was evaluated in the presence and absence of active therapeutic protein.
-In the context of operations in a multiproduct environment, the IPFs represent fragments of the API that was previously manufactured in the equipment; the active therapeutic protein represents the API in the subsequently manufactured product.
+In the context of operations in a multiproduct facility, the IPFs represent fragments of the API that was previously manufactured in the equipment; the active therapeutic protein represents the API in the subsequently manufactured product.

 Acknowledgments